MooVC/MooVC.Architecture/README.md

 ## Enhancements

 - Added a new constructor variant to Architecture.Cqrs.Services.PaginatedResult<TQuery, T>, enable initialization via an instance of Linq.PagedResult<TQuery, T>.
+- Added Architecture.Ddd.Collections.EnumerableExtensions.ToUnversioned extension to convert a collection of references into their unversioned equivilent.
+- Added Architecture.Ddd.Collections.EnumerableExtensions.ToUnversioned<TAggregate> extension to convert a collection of typed references into their unversioned equivilent.
 - Added Architecture.Ddd.MessageExtensions.TryIdentify extension to determine the contextual refernece with a message (if applicable).
 - Added Architecture.Ddd.Reference<T1-5> to support situations where a reference may be required to be within a subset of types.
 The classes are abstract to ensure the implementation provides meaningful accessors, rather than the internal generic accessors like 'first/second etc'.
 - Added Architecture.Ddd.ReferenceExtensions.Is extension to determine if an instance of Ddd.Reference is of a specific aggregate type.